marek1and/sunxi-lirc-pwm/README.md

 LIRC RX/TX kernel driver for Cubietruck (Allwinner A20)

-Device driver for LIRC using Allwinner A1X or A20 IR module in CIR mode for receiving and PWM outputs for transmitting IR signal.
+Device driver for LIRC using Allwinner A1X or A20 IR module in CIR mode for receiving and PWM output for transmitting IR signal.

 Driver was tested on a Cubietruck with Allwinner A20 with linux-sunxi kernel (3.4.x).

 A lot of code for receiving part was reused from [sunxi-lirc driver](https://github.com/matzrh/sunxi-lirc).
 LIRC require space as a first value in buffer to correctly sync with received signal so additional code was added to RX driver part.

-Transmission of IR signal is done by PWM outputs.
+Transmission of IR signal is done by PWM output.
 By default PWM0 is used but this can be changed by setting driver pwm_channel parameter.
 For example:

 <code>
 	modprobe sunxi-lirc-pwm pwm_channel=1
 </code>